OVERVIEW

 4. Adjust the window size and time indices of subject and reference clips.

 Regardless of the respective sizes of the reference and subject clips, the transfer function itself requires a common number of samples between both clips.
 The “Ref.
-Window Size” denotes the size of subset of the clips (in samples) which will be used in its derivation.
-The time indices of both reference and subject clips can be adjusted using the “Ref.
+Window Size” denotes the size of the portion of the clip (in samples) that will be used in its derivation.
+The time indices of both the reference and subject clip portions can be adjusted using the “Ref.
 Time Index” and “Sub.
 Time Index” respectively.
 Again, the units displayed are samples.
 An image of each clip is shown with a set of vertical bars denoting the beginning and end of each window.

 5. Select stereo channel combinations